benbenbenbenbenben/quickjs/DEBUGGER.md

 - Build with `-s MODULARIZE=1 -s EXPORT_NAME=QuickJSModule` so that the loader matches `main.js`.

 ## Notes and limitations

 - This is a **minimal** debugger hook, not a full protocol like Chrome DevTools.
-- Stepping / continuing in the browser example is implemented by rewriting `debugger;` statements, not by pausing and resuming the same VM instance at the bytecode level.
+- In the wasm/browser example, pauses happen at `debugger;` bytecodes and resume via Emscripten Asyncify; there is no general-purpose bytecode stepping (step over / into / out) or breakpoint table yet.
 - A production debugger would typically:
   - Keep a persistent runtime and context.
-  - Implement stepping at the VM/bytecode level.
+  - Implement full stepping and breakpoints at the VM/bytecode level.
   - Expose a richer protocol (e.g. over a socket) for IDEs or remote tools.

 This fork aims to stay close to upstream QuickJS while providing: